ssvx/HyprTask-Qt/README.md

 - Open a QtWidget with a simple list of Hyprland clients
 - Navigate through clients on a loop (next on last = go to first | back on first = go to last)
 - Switch focus to the selected client on confirmation and exit
+- Registers a QLocalServer to manage singleton stuff like
+- - limit instance to 1
+- - pass arguments to successive instances along to main instance

 ## Command line arguments